bingii98/ROK-DataScraper-App/README.md

 ## Usage
 - Follow the instructions provided in the documentation or within the app.
+- For key selling (cho thuê), navigate to the Key Manager section in the application.
-- Ensure you have the necessary permissions for data extraction.
+- Ensure you have the necessary permissions for data extraction and key management operations.

 ## Contribution
 Feel free to open issues if you find any bugs or have feature suggestions.